CodeGator/CG.Purple/BACKLOG.md

 ### CG.Purple Solution - BACKLOG

-Things to be done on the project, as of 12/05/2022
+Things to be done on the project, as of 12/06/2022

+### General

+* Eventually, we want to capture metrics, both message and provider related.

+* Eventually, we want a dashboard with pretty graphs for displaying the metrics.

+* Eventually, need to deal with provider failover, for times when a provider is overworked, or rate limited.

+* Does it make sense to employ user-configurable policies for things like provider assignment, failover, archiving, etc.?

+* Does it make sense to use plugins to extend processing, or even archiving?

 ### Database

 * Should we map all CRUD operations to stored procedures?

-* Is there are way to reliably tell EFCORE not to update certain associated entities and/or child collections?

 * Should we write stored procedures for all queries?

 ### Libraries

-* Should we remove the parameter collection on provider type so we won't have to encrypt/decrypt the values everywhere those object might be read/written?

 * Should we add caching to the managers?